samiuljoy/hardened-iptables/Readme.md

 **Also**

-I came up with this script to block apps with iptables based on their uuId.
+I came up with this script to block apps with iptables based on their uids.
 You could use `pm dump 'package name' | grep userId` to get the userId of the apps.
 For example, to get the userId of Chrome browser you'd have to type,

 `pm dump com.android.chrome | grep userId` and this should give you the userId of chrome.
 Now, to actually block chrome from accessing the internet, you'd type in,